50 PRIVATE COMPANIES

 6. Why is the criteria for the in-scope private companies different than for companies under the FTSE?

 The constituent list of companies in the FTSE 350 index is determined by the size of Market Capital and other considerations, and is updated quarterly by the London Stock Exchange.
 There is no such equivalent list for private companies in the UK.
-The criteria applied to determine the 50 Largest Private Companies ensures that those companies included in the extended scope reflect those which have a significant role to play in British Business.
+The criteria applied to determine the 50 Largest Private Companies list ensures that those companies included in the extended scope reflect those which have a significant role to play in UK Business.

-8. When will the next report be published?
+7. When will the next report be published?

-This year’s report will be made public in February 2025.
+This year’s report will be made public in February 2026.

-9. Is this the same as the new Gender Pay Gap (GPG) reporting requirements?
+8. Is this the same as the new Gender Pay Gap (GPG) reporting requirements?

-Mandatory GPG reporting https://genderpaygap.campaign.gov.uk/ is a legislative requirement that came into force in April 2017 requiring employers with 250 employees or more, to publish a range of Gender Pay Gap information by 30 March for the public sector and 4 April for the private and voluntary sector.
+Mandatory GPG reporting is a legislative requirement that came into force in April 2017 requiring employers with 250 employees or more, to publish a range of Gender Pay Gap information by 30 March for the public sector and 4 April for the private and voluntary sector.

 Analysis of FTSE companies’ gender pay gap reports, shows there is a significant gap in the earnings opportunity of men and women, largely as a result of too few women in higher paid executive or leadership roles and too many women occupying lower paid and lower grade roles.

-The FTSE Women Leaders Review’s primary purpose is to increase the number of women on FTSE 350 and 50 Largest Private Companies boards and in executive and leadership roles, ensuring equal opportunity for both men and women and as such significantly contributing to closing the gender pay gap.
+The FTSE Women Leaders Review’s primary purpose is to increase the representation of women on boards and in executive and leadership roles, ensuring equal opportunity for both men and women and as such significantly contributing to closing the gender pay gap.

-10. Is this the same as the new FCA Listing Rules reporting requirements?
+9. Is this the same as the new FCA Listing Rules reporting requirements?

 In April 2022, the FCA finalised rules requiring listed companies to report information and disclose against targets on the representation of women and ethnic minorities on their boards and executive management, making it easier for investors to see the diversity of their senior leadership teams.
 The rules will apply to listed companies for financial accounting periods starting from 1 April 2022.